 The correct dosage of omega 3 will reduce inflammation in the Meibomian glands and improve the tear production.
 Most patients after taking the correct form omega 3 supplement in the right dosage will have a dramatic improvement in the tear production from the Meibomian glands.
 Fortifeye Super Omega gives the ratio of DHA and EPA that has been working in large dry eye clinics through out the world.
 Omega index studies indicate that two per day dosing of Fortifeye Super Omega will bring the omega index to an average between 9.1 and 11 in patients under 240 lbs.
 The goal is to bring the omega index to a minimum of 8.
 People over 240 lbs may need to double the concentration of omega 3 to get the same results.
 Most patients with dry eyes and meibomian gland dysfunction will improve by starting the correct dosage and form of omega 3 fish oil.
 However some moderate to marked dry eye symptoms may need some additional nutritional help.
 I recommend adding the most potent antioxidant /anti inflammatory nutrient on the planet called astaxanthin at 6mg.

 Astaxanthin for dry eye is rapidly gaining a strong foothold in the natural medicine realm.
 Astaxanthin is a super carotenoid derived from algae.
 Astaxanthin when added to omega 3 fish oil will enhance the anti inflammatory effects.
 Astaxanthin will also help to reduce dry tired eye symptoms.
 Astaxanthin has many other amazing health benefits.
 I recommend using an organically grown algae called astareal.
 The combination of triglyceride form omega 3 and 6 mg of astaxanthin will help combat against oxidation and inflammation in the eye and entire body.
 This combination will also improve circulation to the eye and may indirectly help other eye problems like glaucoma, macular degeneration and diabetic retinopathy.
 One final nutrient that can be added for the more extreme dry eye is GLA from Black currant seed oil.
 I like a ratio of close to 10 to 1 GLA to omega 3.
 140-160 mg of GLA in addition to 1400-1600 mg of omega 3 fish oil is ideal.
-The exact combination can be obtained by taking two Fortifeye super omega along with 140mg- 160 mg of GLA.
+The exact combination can be obtained by taking two Fortifeye super omega along with 140mg-160 mg of GLA.
 GLA has some additional anti inflammatory properties that stimulate series one prostaglandins and aids in healthy tear production.
+GLA also is amazing for the skin, hair, nails and joints.
 The triple whammy of dry eye nutrition is TG form omega 3, Astaxanthin and GLA.
 GLA for dry eye when used in combination with omega 3 and astaxanthin works very well.
-This combination is also great for skin and joint health.
+This combination is also even better for skin, hair, nails and joint health.